 Often times we rely too much on digital mockups.
 Sometimes a real image of the actual product makes a stronger impact on the consumer.
 They know this is a real product and begin to feel more comfortable with the buying process after seeing something that is tangible.
 Some of our more successful users have tapped into this by ordering sample products to take pictures of the real deal.

 For one, they get to see first-hand the quality of what they are selling, the quality of the designs they upload, and how the packaging and shipping works for their customers.
 Not only is it good practice to see what you’re sending out the door, you can use the sample as an advertising opportunity in the form of a giveaway!
-You get all the benefits and peace of mind at 50% off.
-That is a win/win!

 We hope you find these tips and suggestions useful.
 We want to be as helpful as possible.
 Remember… we are in this together!
 Here’s to all of our continued success.